dfandrich/spec-tree/README.md

     commit-from-anon-repo -m 'The commit message' apackage greatcode

 This script does not support a "massive checkout" style tree.
+But, that's not really an issue since you don't really need this script with a massive checkout tree.
+This script always performs a single commit per package but a massive checkout tree lets you perform a single commit spanning multiple packages.

 ### list-unclean-repo